paragonie/certainty/README.md

 ### Create Symlink to Latest CACert

-After running `composer update`, simply run a script that excecutes the following.
+After running `composer update`, simply run a script that executes the following.

 ```php
 <?php